 The overall knowledge of farmers was categorized into low, medium and high levels (Table 2).
 Results revealed that 65.83% of farmers had a medium level of knowledge, while 18.33% had low knowledge and only 15.83% had high knowledge.
 This indicates that most farmers possess partial awareness of improved practices.
 Such moderate knowledge is insufficient for achieving desired productivity, since comprehensive knowledge of the full package of practices is essential.
 Choudhary (2020) found a similar trend in mungbean cultivation, where a majority of farmers reported medium knowledge levels.

-The presence of nearly one-fifth farmers in the low-knowledge group is concerning.
+The presence of nearly one-fifth of farmers in the low-knowledge group is concerning.
 These farmers are heavily reliant on traditional practices, which could reduce yields and increase susceptibility to pests and diseases.
 Conversely, the high-knowledge group (15.83%) represents progressive farmers who can serve as local innovators.
 Extension workers can use them as resource persons in farmer-to-farmer extension models.
 Gurjar (2017) emphasized the importance of progressive farmers in influencing community-level adoption.

 Recent studies further support this categorization.
-Rakesh Kumar et al. (2023) found that 46% of mustard growers in J&K had medium knowledge, 40% had low knowledge and only 14% had high knowledge.
-Similarly, Gogoi et al. (2025) reported that 55.83% of farmers in Assam fell into the medium category, which closely aligns with the present findings.
+Rakesh Kumar et al. (2023) found that 46 per cent of mustard growers in J&K had medium knowledge, 40% had low knowledge and only 14 per cent had high knowledge.
+Similarly, Gogoi et al. (2025) reported that 55.83 per cent of farmers in Assam fell into the medium category, which closely aligns with the present findings.

 Thus, the evidence strongly suggests that Indian mustard growers typically remain in the medium-knowledge bracket, with fewer farmers in the high category.
 This necessitates structured training and capacity-building interventions, particularly targeted at the low and medium-knowledge groups.